 No one likes noise.
-You make like sound, or music, but noise is something else completely; it’s that elephant in the room that just won’t give up.
+You may like sound or music, but noise is something else completely; it’s that elephant in the room that just won’t give up.
 Extra noise can reduce your advanced, arpeggiated riffs and licks to little more than a garbled mess of incomprehensible notes.

 So how can you avoid feedback when you play?

-Believe it or not, the answer is; quite easily.
+Believe it or not, the answer is; quite easy.
 Feedback is an easy thing to reduce, but it may make you think twice about your habits.